MerginMaps/mobile/docs/developers/linux.md

 sudo apt install sqlite3
 ```

-6. Copy `app/config.pri.default` to `app/config.pri` and edit it so that it points to your `~/Projects/quick` folder for geodiff/qgis
+6. Copy `app/config.pri.default` to `app/config.pri` and edit it so that it points to your build folders for geodiff, qgis and zxing.
+You need to set build and include directories and path to `gdal.h`
-7. Open `app/input.pro` in Qt Creator (Navigate to `File > Open File or Project...` and select `input.pro` file)
+8. Open `app/input.pro` in Qt Creator (Navigate to `File > Open File or Project...` and select `input.pro` file)
-8. Compile Input and run
+9. Compile Input and run